gregswindle/maven-code-quality-pom/README.md

   1. Create an issue to discuss the proposed change and ensure that it is likely to be merged:
       * [Report a defect][issues-new-defect-url] (aka "bug")
       * [Request a new feature][issues-new-feat-url]
-  1. Follow [Contributing to `spring-constructor-demo`][contributing-url]'s coding conventions and Git workflow if you're willing and able to program (or want to learn how).
+  1. Follow [Contributing to `spring-qa-dependencies`][contributing-url]'s coding conventions and Git workflow if you're willing and able to program (or want to learn how).

 ## License